omkar-shelke25/cka-killercoda/calico-setup/intro.md

 Calico is a popular CNI solution that provides networking and network policy enforcement for Kubernetes workloads.

+> Wait two minutes for the Kubernetes cluster setup to complete.
 ---

 Click **▶️ Start Scenario** to begin your mission, Kubernetes Engineer! 💪🐳